 One of the biggest advantages of the Herman Miller Aeron Size A is the refined tilt system.
 This feature allows more range of movement to keep your blood circulation going.
 Moreover, it follows the natural contours of your body.

 Furthermore, Herman Miller Aeron is known for having a human-centered design.
 The chair is designed to flow with your every movement.
 Thus it’s perfect for a sit-stand desk.
-On top of it, everything is pretty much adjustable- the seat, lumbar support, and the arms.
+On top of it, everything is pretty much adjustable- the seat, lumbar support, and arms.

 Another advantage of this drafting chair is its Posturefit SL Backrest.
 This exclusive feature provides optimum spine and lumbar support.
 It’s also equipped with a tilt limiter.
 So It allows your pelvis to naturally move forward while keeping you safe.